shnaavii/memorygame/README.md

 - **TypeScript:** Typed superset of JavaScript for clean and scalable code.
 - **CSS:** Styling for a polished, responsive design.

 ## How to Play 🃏
-1. Start the game and choose a theme.
-2. Flip the cards to reveal their content.
+1. Flip the cards to reveal their content.
-3. Match pairs of cards as quickly and accurately as possible.
+2. Match pairs of cards as quickly and accurately as possible.
-4. Keep an eye on the timer and your score!
+3. Loved it  !
+Restart the game .

 ## Acknowledgments 🙌
 This project wouldn't have been possible without the versatile technology that continues to inspire and empower developers to transform ideas into reality.